 HOW ACQUIRED: Traded from Sporting KC on Feb.
 19, 2014.
 Re-signed on Dec.
 15, 2017.

 Bunbury began his career as a center forward but has mainly featured on the wing since joining New England.
-A two-way player, he can beat defenders one-v-one, score himself or set his teammates up while also providing defensive cover.
+A two-way player, he is comfortable scoring himself or setting his teammates up while also providing defensive cover.
 Scored a stunning goal in the 2014 MLS Eastern Conference championship to help lead New England to the 2014 MLS Cup.

 INTERNATIONAL: Made decision to join U.S. national team after representing Canada at youth levels … has recorded four caps for the U.S., scoring one goal and adding one assist … debuted for the United States on Nov.
 11, 2010, in an international friendly at South Africa under former head coach Bob Bradley … recorded his first international goal on a penalty kick against Chile in an international friendly on Jan.
 22, 2011 … received his first call-up by current USMNT head coach Jurgen Klinsmann in August 2011 for a training camp, and then was rostered for future friendlies.